FieldCommGroup/WindowsHartIpClient/README.md

 ## Features Included

-1. Example of TCP and UDP communication with a HART-IP device.
+1. Example of UDP communication with a HART-IP device.
 2. Addressing sub-devices through an I/O device using HART-IP protocol.
 3. A simple method of parsing HART binary messages.